Tickling Kids Can Do More Harm Than Good

 Parents and children crave times together when there’s lots of free-flowing laughter and playful contact.
 It’s so good for us to play, so good for us to be in touch with each other.
 We parents become attached to tickling because it seems to be a handy shortcut to laughter.
 We long to know that our children are happy and love us, and tickling becomes our shortcut to this reassurance.

 Rather than forcing laughter in this way, we can build our children’s confidence if we will get down on the floor and invite them to be in playful physical contact with us.
 If we find ways to give them much of the power, our children will laugh and laugh.
 Games like “I have a hundred hugs for you!” or “Where’s Jared?
-I know he’s around here somewhere,” or “Oh, no!
+I know they are around here somewhere,” or “Oh, no!
 I can’t get this horsy rider off my back!” let children laugh and laugh as we try to catch them, or try to find them, or try to bounce them off our backs, and fail over and over.

 It requires more creativity than tickling, but allows us to tumble around, to burrow our heads in their tummies for a second here and there, and to manage a cuddle before they make another daring escape.
 We get our affection across without trapping our children.
 And we give them a chance to be inventive as they figure out a hundred ways to outsmart us.